abpframework/abp/docs/en/Tutorials/Part-9.md

 </Modal>
 ````

+* This code is similar to the `Books.razor`, except it doesn't inherit from the `BlazorisePageBase`, but uses its own implementation.
+* Injects the `IAuthorAppService` to consume the server side HTTP APIs from the UI.
+We can directly inject application service interfaces and use just like regular method calls by the help of [Dynamic C# HTTP API Client Proxy System](../API/Dynamic-CSharp-API-Clients.md), which performs REST API calls for us.
+See the `Authors` class below to see the usage.
+* Injects the `IAuthorizationService` to check [permissions](../Authorization.md).
+* Injects the `IObjectMapper` for [object to object mapping](../Object-To-Object-Mapping.md).

-And create a new code behind file, `Authors.razor.cs`, under the `Pages` folder, with the following content:
+Create a new code behind file, `Authors.razor.cs`, under the `Pages` folder, with the following content:

 ````csharp
 using System;